The Hertzsprung-Russell Diagramm

 Figure 5: Original classification spectra, made with an objective prism and an 11-inch telescope in the 1890s.
 Spectra (from top to bottom) of

-Sirius (A-class) with it’s strong hydrogen lines,
+Sirius (A-class) with its strong hydrogen lines,

-Capella (G-class) with it’s strong Ca, Fe and other metal lines,
+Capella (G-class) with its strong Ca, Fe and other metal lines,

 Mira (M-class) with absorption bands due to molecules (TiO).
 [JK]

-During the mid 1800s, astronomers tried to define a classification scheme to bring some order to the increasing number of spectra (f. ex.: father Angelo Secchi classified the spectra as type I – V, see table 3).
+During the mid 1800s, astronomers tried to define a classification scheme to bring some order to the increasing number of spectra (f. ex.: father Angelo Secchi classified the spectra as type I V, see table 3).
 But with better instrumentation, the details in the spectra became more and more abundant.
-Edward C. Pickering (1846 – 1919) and his assistant Williamina P. Fleming (1857 -1911) labelled in the 1890s the spectra with capital letters, beginning with the letter A for the broadest hydrogen absorption lines.
+Edward C. Pickering (1846 1919) and his assistant Williamina P. Fleming (1857 -1911) labelled in the 1890s the spectra with capital letters, beginning with the letter A for the broadest hydrogen absorption lines.
 The whole work, based on photographic spectra, was financed by Henry Draper, the first person to photograph stellar absorption lines.
 The first catalogues, which use A through Q (see table 3) were published in 1890 in the Harvard Annals.

 Secchi |